qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 #.
 Press :guilabel:`OK`.

-You should now have a map which looks something like this (the symbology will certainly be very different, but that is fine):
+You should now have a map which looks something like this (the symbology will certainly be very different, because QGIS randomly assigns colors when layers are added to the map):

 .. image:: img/post_osm_import.png
   :align: center